ieoresearch/QProMS/Readme.md

 Alpha is the level of significance after correction for multiple testing (Truncation) is applied.
 Several corrections are available, with the default being Benjamini/Hochberg FDR correction.

 #### Heatmap
+The heatmap page provides clustering analysis based on protein intensities.
+The user selects the number of clusters and the hierarchical clustering method from those available in R's hclust function.

+The default, "complete", computes all pairwise dissimilarities between the elements in cluster A and the elements in cluster B, and considers the largest value (i.e., maximum value) of these dissimilarities as the distance between the two clusters.
+It tends to produce more compact clusters."Ward's method aims to minimize the total within-cluster variance.
+Both methods are commonly used in proteomics research.

+The user may also select significance threshold (alpha) and FDR correction method.

+The cluster profile panel provides profile plots for clusters with their average abundance and 95% confidence intervals across conditions.

+After selecting one or more proteins of interest in the table panel, the profile plots of individual proteins may be visualized in the protein profile panel.

 #### Network